mhjensen/Physics321/doc/LectureNotes/_build/html/_sources/schedule.md

   - Video of lecture at https://youtu.be/OeaBq13izhM
   - Handwritten notes at https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/Spring2023/NotesMarch1.pdf
 - Friday 3/3:  Discussion  of first midterm.
 Deadline for first midterm.
+- Solution to first midterm  at https://github.com/mhjensen/Physics321/tree/master/doc/Homeworks/Solutions.
+See also codes for parts 1 and 2.

 ### Week 10 Spring break, no lectures